LuisMonroig/Client-Server_FTP_Programs/python_libraries_for_FTP_review.md

 #### Summary of the PyQt5 library:

-The PyQt5 is a cross platform GUI designer framework that uses the famous Qt designer techonology but for python applications.
+The PyQt5 is a cross platform GUI designer framework that uses the famous Qt designer technology but for python applications.
 Since it is not a built in module, it must be downloaded to your computer via a pip or conda install command.

 ###### Installation